goetzrobin/spartan/README.md

 for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Nx will also automatically build `analog-trpc`'s dependency: `trpc`.

-To build them manually you can run the following commands:

-- `yarn nx build trpc` to build the `@spartan/trpc` integration with Analog's nitro backend.

 ## Understand this workspace

 Run `yarn nx graph` to see a diagram of the dependencies of the projects.